Xzilleon2/Xzilleon2/README.md

 ## 🚀 About Me
 🎓 BS Computer Science Student at University of Mindanao
-💡 Freelancer: Focused on **Full-Stack Web Development** and technical/creative writing.
-I bring ideas to life by building responsive, scalable web applications—handling both frontend UI/UX and backend logic.
+💡 Freelancer: Focused on **Back-end Web Development** and technical/creative writing.
+I bring ideas to life by building responsive, scalable web applications—handling backend logic.
 🤖 Passionate about Web Development
 💬 I love collaborating with others, contributing to open-source projects, and learning through hands-on experience.